Sharzzdevise/Sharzzdevise/README.md

 # Who is Sharon Dim and What is she building? 👩‍💻📊📉📈

-Sharon is a meticulous, creative and analytical Data Analyst and Scientist.
+Sharon is a meticulous, creative and innovative Data Analyst and Scientist.

-Tools💻 - Microsoft 365 Excel, BI, SQL, Azure, Python tools(NumPy, Matplotlib, Pandas, Seaborn, Pyplot frameworks in a Jupyter notebook) for data analysis.
+Tools💻 - Microsoft Excel, BI, SQL, Azure, Python libraries (NumPy, Matplotlib, Pandas, Seaborn, Pyplot) for data analysis/science.

 I am passionate about Data; it's analytical and scientific aspect, Machine learning, Artificial Intelligence and Cloud services.